At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 All issued decrees and bills must comply with the Constitution of the Russian Federation.

-Where does the president operate from?
+Where does the president conduct his activities from?

 At the beginning of 2009, the official residences of the leader of the Russian Federation were: